 The Historic Davenport (Downtown)

 A member of Marriott’s Autograph Collection, The Historic Davenport Hotel is an iconic hotel brilliantly reinvented for the 21st Century.
-Soak in the ornate lobby and ballrooms while immersing yourself in the richness of Spokane’s history.
-The property features 284 guest rooms and suites as well as the award-winning Palm Court Grill.
-Be sure to schedule a massage at the Davenport Spa and enjoy late-night cocktails at the Peacock Room Lounge.
+Soak in the ornate lobby and ballrooms while immersing yourself in the city’s history.
+Be sure to schedule a massage at the Davenport Spa and enjoy cocktails at the Peacock Room Lounge.

 Hotel Indigo Spokane (Downtown)